No Mind Left Behind

-All across the island of Ireland there are promising young people from areas of disadvantage who need an opportunity to enter third-level education.
-No Mind Left Behind is an initiative developed by The Ireland Funds to give promising young people an opportunity to complete their third-level education by providing an annual scholarship to cover the costs of books, accommodation and other key expenses.
+All across the island of Ireland there are young minds that need support in order to enter third-level education.
+No Mind Left Behind is an initiative developed by The Ireland Funds to give promising young people an opportunity to complete their college education by providing an annual scholarship to cover the costs of books, accommodation and other key expenses.

 I’m just so grateful that someone out there was willing to donate to give me a better college experience.
 It’s a really heart-warming thing to know that someone would do that.